Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Biography Section

 \section{Biography Section}

-\bio{photos/kondo.pdf} {\bf Yuki Kondo} received the bachelor degree in engineering from Toyota Technological Institute in 2022.
-Currently, he is a researcher with Toyota Technological Institute.
+\begin{IEEEbiography}[{ }]{Yuki Kondo} received the bachelor degree in engineering from Toyota Technological Institute in 2022.
+Currently, he is a researcher at Toyota Technological Institute.
 His research interests include low-level vision including image and video super-resolution and its application to tiny image analysis such as crack detection.
-His award includes the best practical paper award in MVA2021. \endbio
+His award includes the best practical paper award in MVA2021. \end{IEEEbiography}

-\bio{photos/ukita.pdf} {\bf Norimichi Ukita} received the B.E. and M.E. degrees in information engineering from Okayama University, Japan, in 1996 and 1998, respectively, and the Ph.D. degree in Informatics from Kyoto University, Japan, in 2001.
+\begin{IEEEbiography}[{ }]{Norimichi Ukita} received the B.E. and M.E. degrees in information engineering from Okayama University, Japan, in 1996 and 1998, respectively, and the Ph.D. degree in Informatics from Kyoto University, Japan, in 2001.
 From 2001 to 2016, he was an assistant professor (2001 to 2007) and an associate professor (2007-2016) with the graduate school of information science, Nara Institute of Science and Technology, Japan.
-In 2016, he became a professor with Toyota Technological Institute, Japan.
+In 2016, he became a professor at Toyota Technological Institute, Japan.
 He was a research scientist of Precursory Research for Embryonic Science and Technology, Japan Science and Technology Agency, during 2002--2006, and a visiting research scientist at Carnegie Mellon University during 2007--2009.
 Currently, he is also an adjunct professor at Toyota Technological Institute at Chicago.
-Prof. Ukita's awards include the excellent paper award of IEICE (1999), the winner award in NTIRE 2018 challenge on image super-resolution, the 1st place in PIRM 2018 perceptual SR challenge, the best poster award in MVA2019, and the best practical paper award in MVA2021. \endbio
+Prof. Ukita's awards include the excellent paper award of IEICE (1999), the winner award in NTIRE 2018 challenge on image super-resolution, 1st place in PIRM 2018 perceptual SR challenge, the best poster award in MVA2019, and the best practical paper award in MVA2021. \end{IEEEbiography}